Skip to content

 Does Arlington Center for Recovery accept Medicaid?

 Yes.
 According to SAMHSA data, Arlington Center for Recovery accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific IL Medicaid plan.
 Call (847) 427-9680 to verify your benefits.

 What level of care does Arlington Center for Recovery offer?